akalakaco/akalaka.github.io/_posts/2022-05-16-self-care-first-line-defense-mental-health.md

 </p>

 ---
-Unable to join but want to stay in touch and receive on-demand productions of this and all other seminars for your self-paced replays?
+Unable to join but want to stay in touch and receive on-demand episodes of this and our other seminars for your own self-paced replays?

 # [Connect with the network of support and resources for you to confidently handle life together at AKALAKA.org](/join)
 <p align = center>